Is CSC Steel a Value Trap? (Part 1 of 2)

-Value Investing Case Study 04-1: Company analysis and valuation of CSC Steel, a cold roll company listed on Bursa Malaysia.
-This post focuses on the business fundamentals
+Value Investing Case Study 04: Company analysis and valuation of CSC Steel, a cold roll company listed on Bursa Malaysia.
+This is an update where I have also pulled together the findings from my earlier articles.
+You would also be re-directed here if you tried to access the earlier CSC Steel articles.
+Revision date: 28 May 2023.

 Is CSC Steel a Value Trap?